Abadon: Guardians Rise

 The team then proceeded into a short hiatus from the public eye over the summer of 2016, wherein several aspects of Terra-Force’s existing design, concept and future progress were evaluated, before resurfacing with the newly finalised name of Abadon: Guardians Rise, its first teaser, a development blog and more.

 As it stands, Abadon: Guardians of the Rise is currently having its various characters, levels and populating assets developed.
-The team is currently aiming for a release of the game’s Vertical Slice — demonstrative of its base mechanics, a fraction of its character and level roster — by Q1 2017, with the intent of garnering crucial player feedback therefrom towards further development.
+The team is currently aiming for a release of the game’s Vertical Slice — demonstrative of its base mechanics, a fraction of its character and level roster — sometime during 2017, with the intent of garnering crucial player feedback therefrom towards further development.

 About Ummagumma Games